-All of Pierce County has the same design wind speed of 200 miles per hour for a 3-second gust, as determined by the American Society of Civil Engineers (ASCE).
-In addition, Pierce County is in a special Hurricane Susceptible Region (see Appendix A).
+All of Bacon County has the same design wind speed of 200 miles per hour for a 3-second gust, as determined by the American Society of Civil Engineers (ASCE).
+In addition, Bacon County is in a special Hurricane Susceptible Region (see Appendix A).

-According to www.gema.ga.gov, the MEOW (Maximum Envelope of Wind) for a Georgia Coast Landfall for Pierce County ranges from 39-57 mph in the county (for a Category 1 hurricane with sustained winds of 75 mph and forward speed of 9 mph) to 109-126 mph in the eastern 1/3 of the county and 92-108 mph in the western 2/3 of the county (for a Category 4 hurricane with sustained winds of 144 mph and forward speed of 25 mph).
+According to www.gema.ga.gov, the MEOW (Maximum Envelope of Wind) for a Georgia Coast Landfall for Bacon County ranges from 39-57 mph in the county (for a Category 1 hurricane with sustained winds of 75 mph and forward speed of 9 mph) to 109-126 mph in the eastern 1/3 of the county and 92-108 mph in the western 2/3 of the county (for a Category 4 hurricane with sustained winds of 144 mph and forward speed of 25 mph).

-100% of Pierce County and the Cities of Blackshear, Offerman, and Patterson are included in some wind hazard area.
-As shown on the wind hazard map (see Appendix A), almost all of Pierce County, as well as all three incorporated cities, are in Hazard Area 3 (100-109 mph wind speed), and a small portion on the western side of the county is in Hazard Area 2 (90-99 mph wind speed).
+100% of Bacon County and the City of Alma are included in some wind hazard area.
+As shown on the wind hazard map (see Appendix A, Section II), approximately the western two-thirds of Bacon County (including the City of Alma) is within the 90-99 mph wind speed area, and approximately the eastern third of Bacon County is within the 100-109 mph wind speed area.
 These wind speed areas correspond to basic wind speeds for a 3-second gust with a 50-year return interval, contained in the 2012 International Building Code.